mirrorworld-universe/mirrorworld-sdk-unity/README.md

 Choose the environment you want to use.
 - Debug Email
 Using for debug.
 Please input the email which used to register the API key.
+- Chain
+Which chain you want to work on.

 #### Configration dynamic
 We strongly recommend configuring the SDK by dragging and dropping the prefab.
 However, if you prefer not to do so, you can init Mirror World SDK with the following code: